sangram-2003/Book_For_01/README.md

 59. Shrivatsa Goswami.
 “Gaudiya Vaishnavism and ISKCON: Continuities and Tensions.”
 In Dwyer & Cole, The Hare Krishna Movement (2007): pp. 61–83.
 60. Graham M. Schweig.
 Bhakti and Embodiment: Configuring Divine Love in Kṛṣṇa Bhakti.
 New York: Oxford University Press, 2020. pp. 280.

 61. Hugh B. Urban.
 Zorba the Buddha: Sex, Spirituality, and Capitalism in the Global Osho Movement.
-Urbana: University of Illinois Press, 2005.
-312 pp. (comparative with ISKCON).
+Urbana: University of Illinois Press, 2005. pp. 312. (comparative with ISKCON).
 62. Diana L. Eck.
 India: A Sacred Geography.
-New York: Harmony Books, 2012.
-576 pp.
+New York: Harmony Books, 2012.  pp. 576.
 63. Anuttama Dasa.
 “ISKCON and Interfaith Dialogue: Building Bridges.”
-ISKCON Communications Journal 10 (2002): pp. 15–32
+ISKCON Communications Journal 10 (2002): pp. 15–32.
 64. Richard Davis.
 Lives of Indian Images.
-Princeton: Princeton University Press, 1997.
-304 pp.
+Princeton: Princeton University Press, 1997. pp. 304.
 65. Alan G. Ziegler.
 The Airport Encounter: ISKCON’s Public Outreach in the 1970s.
-Unpublished PhD thesis, Columbia University, 1988.
-350 pp.
+Unpublished PhD thesis, Columbia University, 1988. pp. 350.
 66. Charles R. Brooks.
 “Pilgrimage and Identity in ISKCON.”
 Journal of Asian Studies 49, no. 2 (1990): pp. 255–271.
 67. J. Gordon Melton.
 Encyclopedic Handbook of Cults in America.
-New York: Garland, 1986.
-440 pp.
+New York: Garland, 1986. pp.  440.
 68. James Beckford.
 Cult Controversies: The Societal Response to New Religious Movements.
-London: Tavistock, 1985.
-368 pp.
+London: Tavistock, 1985. pp. 368.
 69. Eileen Barker.
 The Making of a Moonie: Choice or Brainwashing?
-Oxford: Blackwell, 1984.
-368 pp. (comparative frame).
+Oxford: Blackwell, 1984. pp. 368. (comparative frame).
 70. Brian Frykenberg.
 Hinduism Reconsidered.
-New Delhi: Manohar, 1989.
-420 pp.
+New Delhi: Manohar, 1989. pp.  420.
 71. Charles R. Brooks.
 “ISKCON in Bengal: Re-rooting the Movement.”
 In Bryant & Ekstrand (2004): pp. 201–222.
 72. Ferdinando Sardella.
 “Modern Hindu Personalism and ISKCON’s Global Vision.”
 Journal of Hindu Studies 6, no. 1 (2013): pp. 45–68.
 73. Shraddhā Dasi.
 ISKCON Women Speak Out.
-London: ISKCON Communications, 2000.
-200 pp.
+London: ISKCON Communications, 2000. pp. 200.
 74. Burghart, Richard.
 “On the Political Economy of Hinduism: ISKCON and Development.”
 Contributions to Indian Sociology 20, no. 2 (1986): pp. 181–206.
 75. T. G. O’Connell.
 “The Theology of the Bhagavad Gita and ISKCON.”
 Religious Studies Review 12, no. 4 (1986): pp. 307–315.
 76. Acyutananda Swami.
 ISKCON’s Early Years in India: A Memoir.
-Vrindavan: ISKCON Press, 1998.
-245 pp.
+Vrindavan: ISKCON Press, 1998. pp. 245.
 77. Keshava Bharati Das.
 Bhakti Yoga in Practice: ISKCON’s Global Expansion.
-Mayapur: ISKCON Press, 2002.
-310 pp.
+Mayapur: ISKCON Press, 2002. pp. 310.
 78. Graham Dwyer.
 “Charisma, Tradition, and Authority in ISKCON.”
 Religion 30, no. 2 (2000): pp. 131–154.
 79. Arvind Sharma.
 Modern Hindu Thought.
-New Delhi: Oxford University Press, 2005.
-298 pp.
+New Delhi: Oxford University Press, 2005. pp. 298.
 80. Guy Welbon and Glenn Yocum, eds.
 Religious Festivals in South Asia.
-Philadelphia: University of Pennsylvania Press, 1982.
-322 pp.
+Philadelphia: University of Pennsylvania Press, 1982. pp. 322.
 81. Richard Burghart.
 “Hare Krishnas and the Globalization of Hinduism.”
 Man 21, no. 3 (1986): pp. 501–520.
 82. Julius Lipner.
 Brahmabandhab Upadhyay: The Life and Thought of a Revolutionary.
-Delhi: Oxford University Press, 1999.
-280 pp. (context).
+Delhi: Oxford University Press, 1999. pp. 280. (context).
 83. James Lewis.
 Cults in America: A Reference Handbook.
-Santa Barbara: ABC-CLIO, 1998.
-300 pp.
+Santa Barbara: ABC-CLIO, 1998.  pp. 300.
 84. Chaitanya Charan Das.
 Mind Your Mind: Daily Reflections for Spiritual Growth.
-Mumbai: Voice of Gita, 2016.
-360 pp.
+Mumbai: Voice of Gita, 2016. pp. 360.
 85. Satyanarayana Dasa.
 Jiva Institute Essays on Bhakti Philosophy.
-Vrindavan: Jiva Institute, 2012.
-400 pp.
+Vrindavan: Jiva Institute, 2012. pp. 400.
 86. Graham Schweig.
 “The Rasa Lila in ISKCON’s Devotional Imagination.”
 Journal of Vaishnava Studies 12, no. 2 (2005): pp. 85–112.
 87. Kenneth R. Valpey.
 “Deity Worship in ISKCON Temples: Practice and Theology.”
 In Sardella & Wong, Legacy of Vaishnava Saints (2023): pp. 163–182.
 88. Anuttama Dasa.
 “ISKCON’s Response to Criticism: Communications and Media Strategy.”
 ISKCON Communications Journal 5 (1997): pp. 12–29.
 89. Graham Dwyer.
 “The George Harrison–ISKCON Connection.”
 Popular Music and Society 23, no. 4 (1999): pp. 45–67.
 90. Klaus Klostermaier.
 Survey of Hinduism.
 3rd ed.
-Albany: SUNY Press, 2007.
-648 pp.
+Albany: SUNY Press, 2007. pp. 648.
 91. Julius Lipner.
 Hindus: Their Religious Beliefs and Practices.
-London: Routledge, 2010.
-344 pp.
+London: Routledge, 2010. pp. 344.
 92. Vasudha Narayanan.
 Hinduism and Ecology.
-Cambridge, MA: Harvard Center for the Study of World Religions, 2000.
-340 pp.
+Cambridge, MA: Harvard Center for the Study of World Religions, 2000. pp. 340.
 93. Thomas J. Hopkins.
 “ISKCON’s Future in India.”
 In Bryant & Ekstrand (2004): pp. 301–323.
 94. Steven J. Gelberg.
 “Remembering Prabhupada: The Founder’s Charisma in Memory.”
 ISKCON Studies Journal 2 (1991): pp. 21–47.
 95. Guy Beck.
 Hinduism and Music.
-New Delhi: DK Printworld, 2018.
-220 pp.
+New Delhi: DK Printworld, 2018. pp. 220.
 96. Ranchor Prime.
 Hinduism and Ecology: Seeds of Truth.
-Delhi: Motilal Banarsidass, 1994.pp 214.
+Delhi: Motilal Banarsidass, 1994. pp. 214.
 97. E. Burke Rochford Jr. Cults and New Religious Movements in America.
-Westport: Greenwood Press, 1985.
-340 pp.
+Westport: Greenwood Press, 1985. pp. 340.
 98. Kim Knott.
 “ISKCON as a Global Hindu Movement.”
 Journal of Contemporary Religion 15, no. 3 (2000): pp. 361–378.
 99. John Grimes.
 A Concise Dictionary of Indian Philosophy.
-Albany: SUNY Press, 1996.
-420 pp.
+Albany: SUNY Press, 1996. pp.  420.
 100. Hare Krishna!
 The Mantra, the Movement, and the Swami Who Started It All.
 Directed by John Griesser & Jean Griesser.
 2017 Documentary Film.
-Runtime 90 minutes.
+Runtime 90 minutes.  (pp. 101–200)
-[28/09, 2:19 pm] Malay Khan(sadgope ): References (pp. 101–200)
 101. Gaura-Vaishnava tradition and Bhakti revival in Bengal — see Chaitanya’s reform movement and its theological legacy (pp. 101–102).
 102. Chaitanya Mahaprabhu’s role in re-establishing Krishna–bhakti in 16th-century Bengal (pp. 103–104).
 103. Nityānanda Prabhu and the Six Goswamis of Vrindavan: their contributions to the Gaudiya Vaishnava line (pp. 105–106).